Sheisgoodness/MealPalV2/README.md

 - Fill in your personal details, including your name and contact information.
 - Review our Terms and Conditions and Privacy Policy.
 - Click the "Sign Up" button to create your account.

+Upon successful registration, you'll be redirected to the home page.

 ### Sign In